Saint Passaway: Sources

-The tale was originally titled Sen Disparet ("The Disappearing Saint"), collected from teller Edméa Crispin, from Grand'Anse Praslin.
+The tale was originally titled Sen Disparet, and translated to French as Saint Disparaît ("The Disappearing Saint").
+It was collected from teller Edméa Crispin, from Grand'Anse Praslin.
 It was translated by folklorist Lee Haring as Saint Passaway.

 Summary

 In this tale, a couple live together.
 One day, the wife asks her husband, a hunter, if he can find them a son.
-The man agrees, meets a snake in the woods and brings it home on a leaf which he hids under a basket.
+The man agrees, meets a snake in the woods and brings it home on a leaf which he hides under a basket.
 The man then tells his wife to look into the basket for his gift, but she finds a beautiful pearl necklace instead of a reptile.
 The man is astonished at this, and thinks the necklace must have come from the princess, who lost it in the river.
 The hunter says they, husband and wife, argue a lot, so they place the necklace on the bed between them.
 When the woman rolls around on bed, she reaches not for her husband, but for a baby boy who has appeared.
 The couple raise the boy, and he says his name is Prens Kolyé (Prince Necklace).
 Years later, Prince Kolye marries a human woman and they move out to another house, him becoming a hunter just like his adoptive father.
 One day, he warns his wife not to hire anyone while he is away from the house.
 After he leaves on a hunt, an old woman comes to their house and asks for a job and a place to stay.
 Prince Kolye's wife takes her in out of pity.
 Kolye returns and, on seeing the stranger, admonishes his wife, saying she will bring them misfortune.

 Some days later, the old woman tells Prince Kolye's wife he has another name which he has never revealed to her.
 The girl confronts Prince Kolye about this information; at first he deflects the question, but promises to tell her by eight o'clock in morning.
 The next morning, his wife insists to know his true name, which he warns will cause them to separate and she will never see him again.
 Still, he gives her his ring, and says he will become a large snake.
 He then says his name is Sen Disparet (Saint Passaway, in Haring's translation), he turns into a large serpent and snakes back to the forest.
 His wife stays with their two sons in their house, sends a "lazeneral" ('alarm call') and promises to pay a large sum of money to anyone that can tell news of her husband.